Ah, the 90s! The decade that gave us Harry Potter, Beanie Babies and super-sized fries.

 You can subscribe to the 90s playlist from Holler's selected partners below:

-For more of the best of country from across the decades, check out:
+For more of the best of country from across the decades, see below: